jaydevsingh1507-byte/COMMENT_CATEGORIZATION/README.md

 **Project Overview**

 Users post many types of comments online—positive, negative, abusive, supportive, emotional, or spam.

 This tool automatically:
-Cleans and preprocesses user comments
+1. Cleans and preprocesses user comments

-Predicts the underlying intent/emotion
+2. Predicts the underlying intent/emotion

-Categorizes them into meaningful groups
+3. Categorizes them into meaningful groups

-(Optional) Suggests reply templates
+4. Suggests reply templates

 **Target Categories**

-Your classifier detects the following:
+1. Your classifier detects the following:
-Praise – e.g., “Amazing work!
+2. Praise – e.g., “Amazing work!
 Loved this.”
-Support – “Keep going, you’re doing great!”
+3. Support – “Keep going, you’re doing great!”
-Constructive Criticism – “Good idea, but the sound quality could improve.”
+4. Constructive Criticism – “Good idea, but the sound quality could improve.”
-Hate/Abuse – “This is trash, stop making videos.”
+5. Hate/Abuse – “This is trash, stop making videos.”
-Threat – “I’ll report you if you do this again.”
+6. Threat – “I’ll report you if you do this again.”
-Emotional – “This reminded me of my childhood.”
+7. Emotional – “This reminded me of my childhood.”
-Irrelevant/Spam – “Follow me for free followers!”
+8. Irrelevant/Spam – “Follow me for free followers!”
-Question/Suggestion (Optional) – “Can you make a video on X?”
+9. Question/Suggestion (Optional) – “Can you make a video on X?”

 **How to Run the Notebook on Google Colab
 Follow these steps to run the .ipynb file without errors:**